-The municipality has main facilities for various purposes: three public schools, a music school, two newly built kindergartens, Historical Museum, and Central Park.
+The municipality has main facilities for various purposes and Historical Museum, three public schools, a music school, two newly built kindergartens, and Central Park.

 Two-storey Soviet-era building of Historical Museum (1978) stands in the city center, housing more than 22 thousand exhibits.
 It should be noted that all items on display are made by the residents of Chkhorotsku from local raw materials: the first iron smelting machine, a tobacco cutting machine which was actively used in Abkhazia and Samegrelo, a jewelry-making machine, the first silk weaving machine in Western Georgia founded by local resident Basa Sichinava.
 In 1860, the newspaper Iveria even wrote that “silk made in Chkhorotsku was exported to Marseilles and Lyon".

 According to the employee of the museum: “Historians suggest that in ancient times our ancestors living in this area used to mine stones in the caves and melted iron from it.
 A stone is stored here, 58% of which contains iron.
 Such a stone is mostly found in Zisnakhne cave.
 Using these stone tools people made high-quality, exquisite decorations.
 We keep samples of bronze, agate, gisher, stones, and glass jewelry, that even modern women would wear with pleasure".